Ivo-Evans/lessons/003-variables.md

 const firstArray = []
 ```

-There are four 'cardinal' functions for arrays, which, I believe, are effectively universal across programming languages: push, pop, shift and unshift. push(x) adds x onto the end of an array, pop() removes the last item from an array, shift() removes the first item from an array, and unshift(x) adds x on to the start of an array.
+There are four kind-of cardinal functions for arrays, which, I believe, are effectively universal across programming languages: push, pop, shift and unshift. push(x) adds x onto the end of an array, pop() removes the last item from an array, shift() removes the first item from an array, and unshift(x) adds x on to the start of an array.
 Let's push a value onto our array:

 ```
 firstArray.push(5)